Plan on Pull Request

 env0 will run set a GitLab pipeline and job status on the commit you want to merge in the merge request.

-We will show its status as failed when the run had failed to generate a Terraform plan, and successful when a plan was generated.
+The status will be shown as ‘failed’ when the run had failed to generate a Terraform plan, and ‘successful’ when a plan was generated.

 1944